LloydDub/FoodPickupOrdering/routes/api-readme.md

 ### Menu
 ---
 `GET /menu_items`
-returns an object with nested objects of available food
+returns a JSON object with nested objects of available food

 <br>